Devenpeck v. Alford

 Devenpeck v.
 Alford, 543 U.S. 146 (2004), was a United States Supreme Court decision dealing with warrantless arrests and the Fourth Amendment.
 The Court ruled that even if an officer wrongly arrests a suspect for one crime, the arrest may still be "reasonable" if there is objectively probable cause to believe that the suspect is involved in a different crime.
+That is, an arrest based on conduct that a person is objectively innocent of may be justified after the fact if the state can articulate any violation of the criminal law based on the same facts.
+One consequence of this rule is that the more laws there are in a jurisdiction, the more likely an arrest is to be reasonable.

 Background

 On the night of November 22, 1997, Jerome Alford was driving on Washington State Route 16 when he stopped to assist a stranded vehicle.
 Alford's vehicle had "wig-wag" headlights, giving it the appearance of a police car.
 These lights drew the attention of Officer Joi Haner.
 As Haner approached the stopped vehicles, Alford hurried back to his car and drove off.
 Officer Haner was concerned that Alford was impersonating a police officer.
 Haner pursued Alford's vehicle and pulled it over.
 Haner's suspicions were bolstered when he observed a pair of handcuffs and a police scanner in Alford's car.

 Officer Haner's supervisor, Sergeant Devenpeck, arrived on the scene and began questioning Alford.
 Devenpeck noticed that Alford was covertly recording the conversation using a tape recorder.
 Believing that the recording was illegal, Devenpeck arrested Alford, citing the Washington Privacy Act.

 In fact, recording an officer during a traffic stop is not illegal in Washington, and the charges against Alford were dropped.
 Alford then brought a civil suit against Devenpeck under §1983, claiming his arrest violated the Fourth Amendment.

 The Ninth Circuit ruled that there was no probable cause for Alford's arrest.
 Taping an officer during a traffic stop was legal, and while there may have been probable cause to arrest Alford for other offenses, including impersonating a police officer or obstructing a public servant, the Court of Appeals ruled that these offenses were not "closely related" to the tape recording, which was Devenpeck's sole stated reason for arresting Alford.
 In the words of the Ninth Circuit, "probable cause to arrest for other unrelated offenses ... does not cure the lack of probable cause here."